WrightonLabCSU/sporulation_utils/README.md

 wget https://raw.githubusercontent.com/WrightonLabCSU/sporulation_utils/main/scripts/filter_amg_to_dist.py
 ```

-In the root of the repository you will find the `sporulation_distillate_module.tsv` this is used to create a custom dram/dram-v distillate with sporulation information included.
+In the root of the repository you will find the `sporulation_distillate_module.tsv` that is used to create a custom dram/dram-v distillate with sporulation information included.

-And to use this file with DRAM-v structure your comand like falows:
+And to use this file with `DRAM-v distill` structure your command like falows:

 ```
 DRAM-v.py distill \